-You sat down for your morning cup of coffee and thought you’d get a little work done (or Netflix — no judgment here), and then it happened: coffee everywhere, including on your laptop.
+You just sat down with a nice cup of coffee and then it happened: coffee everywhere, including on your laptop.

 Unfortunately, if you spill coffee on your laptop (or other valuable electronics), it can do a lot of damage.
 But if you act quickly, you might get lucky and save your laptop (or at least its contents).